iamskeva/spacetar-on-base/README.md

 The development journey of Spacetar can be distilled into several pivotal stages:

 ### Smart Contract Creation:
 The foundation of Spacetar's decentralized ecosystem lies in its smart contracts.
-We meticulously crafted and deployed smart contracts on the Avalanche blockchain, ensuring the security and integrity of the platform.
+We meticulously crafted and deployed smart contracts on the Base blockchain, ensuring the security and integrity of the platform.
 The verified contract address can be found here https://goerli.basescan.org/address/0x4838854e5150e4345fb4ae837e9fcca40d51f3fe#code

 ### Intuitive User Interface: